nidhisaini/codepath-android-Todo/README.md

 ### Extensions:

--  Suggested: Persist the todo items using SQLite and SugarORM
+-  Suggested: Persist the todo items using SQLite
 -  Suggested: Improve style of the todo items in the list using a custom adapter
 -  Suggested: Add support for completion due dates for todo items (and display within listview item)
 -  Suggested: Use a DialogFragment instead of new Activity for editing items